Mayzie/rest-api-template/README.md

 # RESTful API Template

-Base project used to get started with creating RESTful APIs in asyncio Python.
+Base project used to get started with creating RESTful APIs in asyncio Python by me, Mayzie! :-D

 ## Requirements:
  * Python >=3.5,